-The contractor employs staff who have completed background screening and meet the staff requirements as outlined in this Scope of Services.
-The program supports the following Kids Hope Allia The program supports the following Kids Hope Alliance Continuum of Service Goals: Improve Literacy for All At-Hope Children and Youth Improve Family and Community Engagement for All At-Hope Children and Youth Improve access to KHA programs, services, and activities for at-hope children and youth in all geographic regions of Jacksonville and council districts Improve Employability and College-Readiness for All At-Hope Children.
+The Contractor has prior experience providing preteen/teen, at-hope, student success programs.
+The Contractor employs staff who have been screened using Level 2 background checks (or will be screened prior to start of program) and meet the staff requirements as outlined in this Scope of Services.
+The program supports the following Kids Hope Alliance Continuum of Services Goals: Improve Literacy for All At-Hope Children and Youth Improve Family and Community Engagement for All At-Hope Children and Youth Improve access to KHA programs, services, and activities for at-hope children and youth in all geographic regions of Jacksonville and council districts Improve Employability and College-Readiness for All At-Hope Children.
 The program supports the following Kids Hope Alliance Preteen and Teen Programming Goals: Increase Access to and Knowledge of College and Career Opportunities and Strategies for Success Increase Civic Engagement